• Aerospace Medicine in Military Aviation

 Learn More

-AsMA is an umbrella group providing a forum for many different disciplines to come together and share their expertise for the benefit of all persons involved in air and space travel.
+AsMA is a scientific forum providing a setting for many different disciplines to come together and share their expertise for the benefit of all persons involved in air and space travel.
 The Association has provided its expertise to a multitude of Federal and international agencies on a broad range of issues, including aviation and space medical standards, the aging pilot, and physiological stresses of flight.
-AsMA's membership includes aerospace medicine specialists, flight nurses, physiologists, psychologists, human factors specialists, and researchers in this field.
+AsMA's membership includes aerospace medicine specialists, flight nurses, physiologists, psychologists, human factors specialists, physician assistants, and researchers in this field.
 Most are with industry, civil aviation regulatory agencies, departments of defense and military services, the airlines, space programs, and universities.

 Through the efforts of the AsMA members, safety in flight and man's overall adaptation to adverse environments have been more nearly achieved.